-- Most Learning Communities include KSU 1101, KSU’s award-winning First-Year Seminar (FYS).
-If your proposal does not include a FYS, please identify the course that will include only the LC students (<25 students) and will serve as the “anchor” course for the Learning Community.
+- Identify a course that will include only the LC students (<25 students) and will serve as the “anchor” course for the Learning Community.

 - If necessary, the Learning Communities Program can help you identify instructors to teach in your Learning Community; however, if you know who you plan to include on your LC instructional team, please discuss this with them when preparing your proposal.

 - If you are proposing a Learning Community for a specific major, please consult with the chair and/or an academic advisor for that major to ensure that the courses included in the Learning Community meet the needs and graduation requirements of the students.

 - Please seek Chair approval before submitting your proposal.

 - If you are interested in teaching in a Learning Community but do not know where to start, feel free to contact the Director of Learning Communities at (470) 578-2471.